martin12333/Readable-Lisp-S-expressions/Retort.md

 *The idea of introducing Algol-like syntax into Lisp keeps popping up and has seldom failed to create enormous controversy between those who find the universal use of S-expressions a technical advantage (and don't mind the admitted relative clumsiness of S-expressions for numerical expressions) and those who are certain that algebraic syntax is more concise, more convenient, or even more natural (whatever that may mean, considering that all these notations are artificial).*

-So even Steele and Gabriel admit that s-expressions are clumsy.
-This is again evidence that many people are dissatisfied with traditional Lisp notation.
+So Steele, Gabriel, and some others who argue for traditional s-expression syntax all admit that s-expressions are clumsy.
+This is again evidence for our position, that traditional s-expression syntax is a *problem*.
+Many people are dissatisfied with traditional Lisp notation, and even its proponents admit that it is clumsy!

 Note that these authors assume that the only two possibilities are s-expressions and an "Algol-like syntax".
 They do not consider a third alternative: An improved s-expression notation that is still general and homoiconic.
 We advocate this third alternative.